AqwamCreates/DataPredict-Neural/docs/API/ConvolutionBlocks/Convolution3D.md

 * numberOfKernels: The number of kernels to be used to extract the features from the input tensor.

 * kernelDimensionSizeArray: The dimension size for the kernel.
 The index of the array represents the dimension and the value represents the size for that particular dimension.
+Must contain 3 values.

 * strideDimensionSizeArray: The dimension size for the stride.
 The index of the array represents the dimension and the value represents the size for that particular dimension.
+Must contain 3 values.
 Note that the stride moves along one axis completely before incrementing to the next axis.

 * outputSizeRoundingMode: The rounding mode that determines how the dimension size of the transformed tensor.
 Available options are: